joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/fwOitmK.png)

-* **NOTTEEE!!
+* **NOTE!!
 If your Domain Controller doesn't show the firewall rule you can run a command in the cmd prompt that will create this firewall rule and will allow you to make this change.
 For some reason my Domain Controller didn't show the firewall rules that I needed.
 So if this happens to you just open up your cmd prompt on your Windows 2019 Server and run this command and when it says "OK" it was successful: netsh advfirewall firewall add rule name="ICMP Allow Incoming V4 Echo Request" protocol=icmpv4:8,any dir=in action=allow**

 ![Alt Text](https://i.imgur.com/Tq4T5Wq.png)